byungs2/FinPic/README.md

 # FinPic

-# Notice
+### Notice
 - devBH1.03 and Vue WithCSS are most recent working tree
-- if you want to take a look saurce of this project, you should change branch to dev H1.03 and Vue With CSS
+- If you want to take a look saurce of this project, you should change branch to dev H1.03 and Vue With CSS

 # Team Members
 - 이병헌 (Project Manager)